Ksaksham22/Furniture-Sales-2021-22/README.md

 # Furniture-Sales-2021-22
-This is a visual view of Furniture Sales Data using PowerBi.
+This is a visual dashboard view of Furniture Sales Data using PowerBi.